0x1do/0x1do.github.io/content/posts/Glibc-malloc/index.md

 Malloc's metadata contains heaps, chunks and arenas.

 Briefly:\
-heap - A big block of memory that can be broken down into chunks, when the program allocates memory it's taken from the heap.\
+heap - A large memory block that can be divided into smaller chunks, when the program allocates memory, it is taken from the heap.\
 arena - A structure that manages the allocation process in the heap.\
 chunk - A block of memory with varying sizes (within the heap).\